AntonioQuijanoGit/DevToolKit/README.md

 ## Development

-The app runs on port 3004 by default.
+The app runs on port 3004 by default in development mode.
 You can change this in `package.json`.

+In Docker, the app runs on port 3000 by default.

 ### Key Features Implementation